yorishori/CUTE/README.md

 Write a simple game from scratch using the minimum required libraries.

 ### Non-standard libraries used
 - [**GLEW**](https://glew.sourceforge.net/): A cross-platform open-source extension loading library.
-In short, it loads the OpenGL extensions (funtions, variales) into our project. (_Note that OpenGL is not a library, but a specificacion that hardware drivers use_)
+In short, it loads the OpenGL extensions (funtions, variales) into our project and tells us if the functions are available in our platform. (_Note that OpenGL is not a library, but a specificacion that hardware drivers use_)
 - [**GLFW**](https://www.glfw.org/): A cross-platform open-source API that handles the basics of windows, contexts, receiving input and OS events.
 Basically necesary for windows, since programs don't have low level access to the OS.